viewflow/jsonstore/README.rst

 Django JSONStore
 =======================

+IN ORDER TO REDUCE MAINTENANCE COST, THE PACKAGE FUNCTIONALITY WAS MOVED INTO THE django-viewflow

+PLEASE, CONSIDE TO UPGRADE AND UPDATE IMPORTS:

+...code::bash

+    $ pip install django-viewflow>=2.0.0b1

+..code::python

+    from viewflow import jsonstore

 Expose Django JSONField data as virtual model fields

 Use ModelForm and ModelAdmin as usual.
 Perform simple queries.
 Migrate to real